Gun deaths rising sharply among children, Mass. researchers find - The Boston Globe

 In states with the most protective secure storage laws, the gun suicide rate among children and young adults ages 10-24 was actually lower in 2022 than in 1999, the report found.

-By contrast, in states without secure storage laws or laws that apply only when gun owners recklessly or intentionally give a child a firearm, the gun suicide rate increased by 36% among young adults.
+By contrast, in states without secure storage laws or laws that apply only when gun owners recklessly or intentionally give a child a firearm, the gun suicide rate increased by 36 percent among young adults.

 More than 4.5 million children live in homes where at least one gun is loaded and not secured, Nick Suplina, Everytown’s senior vice president of law and policy, said.
 Almost half of suicides among children 10 to 17 years of age are carried out with firearms, Suplina said.